bosoninfo/Resource_Power-BI-Desktop/Chapter04/README.md

 3. pay close attention to the indicator bar that shows the validity of a column

 ## Relate tables in your model
 Continue with `Relate.pbix`.
 If you directly open `Relate.pbix` without go throught the previous section, remember to [relate it to the data source](https://github.com/HuaijiGao/Resourse_Power-BI-Desktop/tree/main/Chapter04#append-data-to-a-query).
+In the fields under `We will use three primary tables: `All Countries`,